 Typically we find a lot of our customers start here but very quickly evolve to the audiences mentioned above.
 We see this to be the case because all of the previously mentioned foundational pieces are not in place.

-Once we set these up, we also start modelling 3-6 different personas based on data, job title, location etc. Once these personas are agreed, we build separate audiences, creative, and messaging to target these clients.
+Once we set these up, we also start modelling 3-6 different personas based on data, job title, location etc. Once these personas are agreed upon, we build separate audiences, creative, and messaging to target these clients.

 So your audiences are built, what then my friend is your objective.